-Our global approach to wellbeing is defined by DP World's 'Our World, Our Future' strategy and Group Sustainability and Impact Policy, which have been endorsed by our on our wellbeing approach in 2020, based on stakeholder feedback and leadership perspectives.
+Our global approach to wellbeing is defined by DP World's 'Our World, Our Future' strategy and Group Sustainability and Impact Policy, which have been endorsed by our

 "We believe that the most effective wellbeing initiatives are those tailored to each business location and its particular needs.
 We guide our business units in terms of global programmes and standards to establish minimum best practice."